Benzyl salicylate

+Benzyl salicylate is an organic compound with the formula HOC6H4CO2CH2C6H5. it is the benzyl ester of salicylic acid.
+A colorless oil, it is used in cosmetics as a fragrance additive or UV light absorber.

+Odor

-Benzyl salicylate is a salicylic acid benzyl ester, a chemical compound most frequently used in cosmetics as a fragrance additive or UV light absorber.
-It appears as an almost colorless liquid with a mild odor described as "very faint, sweet-floral, slightly balsamic" by some, while others smell nothing at all.
+It has a mild odor described as "very faint, sweet-floral, slightly balsamic" by some, while others smell nothing at all.
 There is debate whether the odour is caused solely by impurities or a genetic predisposition.
 It occurs naturally in a variety of plants and plant extracts and is widely used in blends of fragrance materials.
+Nina Ricci L'Air du Temps (1948) was the first fragrance to use benzyl salicylate in large quantities; other perfumes that have it include Elizabeth Arden Blue Grass (1934), Prince Matchabelli Wind Song (1953), Estée Lauder Youth-Dew (1953), Norell Norell (1968), Estée Lauder Estée (1968), and Revlon Charlie (1973).

 There is some evidence that people may become sensitized to this material and as a result, there is a restriction standard concerning the use of this material in fragrances by the International Fragrance Association.

 It is used as a solvent for crystalline synthetic musks and as a component and fixative in floral perfumes such as carnation, jasmine, lilac, and wallflower.